anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 <a name="3.6"></a>
 ## 3.6 Storage
 The general function of storage subsystem is to provide the needed data store to various virtual and physical resources required for the delivery of a network service.
 In cloud infrastructure such storage may manifest itself in various ways like storage endpoints being exposed over network from software defined storage dedicated clusters or hyperconverged nodes (combining storage and other functions like compute or networking).
 Storage also follows the alignment of separated virtual and physical resources of SW Virtualization Layer and HW infrastructure.
-Reasons for such alignment are described more in above Networking section.
+Reasons for such alignment are described more in Section 3.5.
 The following principles apply to Storage scope for the Reference Model, Reference Architectures, Reference Implementations and Reference Conformance test suites:
 * Abstraction: A standardized storage abstraction layer between the Virtualisation Layers and the Storage Physical Resources Layer that hides (or abstracts) the details of the Storage Physical resources from the Virtualisation Layers.
 * Agnosticism: Define Storage subsystem concepts and models that can provide various storage types and performance requirements (more in Virtual Resources [3.2.3 Storage](#3.2.3)).
 * Automation: Enable end-to-end automation, from Physical Storage installation and provisioning to automation of workloads (VNF/CNF) onboarding.